nhsd-a2si/docs-uec-appts/_pages/non_functional_requirements/non_functional_requirements.md

 Provider systems SHALL be designed to optimise the ability of maintenance personnel to revise or enhance it.

 ## Serviceability
 Provider systems SHALL be designed so that technical support personnel are able to monitor and manage it in operation.
+In particular error messages presented to the end user MUST be clear, understandable and helpful.

 ## Clinical Risk Management
 Provider and consumer systems SHALL comply with NHS Digital <a href="https://digital.nhs.uk/services/solution-assurance/the-clinical-safety-team/clinical-risk-management-standards" target="_blank">Clinical Risk Management Standards</a>, in particular DCB0160.